Holographic dissipation prefers the Landau over the Keldysh form: supplemental material

-As detailed in Supplemental Material, their evolution scheme leads inevitably to not only the violation of the salient current conservation law but also the breakdown of Eq.(\ref{eqAt}) into the whole bulk, which makes their results unreliable.
-Therefore, below we shall match the holographic data obtained by our numerical scheme with the dissipative Gross-Pitaevskii equations.
+So \textbf{S2} leads to the breakdown of Eq.(\ref{eqAt}) in the whole bulk as well as the violation of the salient current conservation law on the boundary, which makes their results unreliable.
+In the main body of this Letter, we shall match the dissipative Gross-Pitaevskii equations with the holographic data obtained by our numerical evolution scheme.

-\emph{The dissipative Gross-Pitaevskii models and dispersion relations}.---As to the Bose-Einstein condensates (BEC) in the dilute cold atom gases at nearly zero temperature, the behaviour of order parameter $\psi$ can be successfully described by Gross-Pitaevskii equation (GPE) \cite{GP}.
-However, GPE cannot describe BEC at finite temperature.
-In order to account for the finite temperature effect, one is required to introduce the dissipative terms.
-For our purpose, we consider two such dissipative Gross-Pitaevskii equations (DGPEs), which can be written in the dimensionless form as follows

-Here the parameter $\tau$ controls the characteristic time scale of dynamics, and $\mu$ is the chemical potential, from which the dimensionless healing length is given by $\xi=(2\mu)^{-1/2}$.
-The dissipative parameter $\gamma$ in Eq.(\ref{dgp1}) is suspected to be determined by the Keldysh self-energy through the fluctuation-dissipation theorem\cite{Stoof1997,Stoof1999,Duine2001}.
-So we call this equation as KGPE.
-On the other hand, we denote Eq.(\ref{dgp2}) with $\eta$ the dissipative parameter as LGPE, as it was phenomenologically motivated by Landau's requirement that the second law of thermodynamics hold in his two fluid model for superfluidity\cite{Landau,Carlson1996}.
-Although both equations are widely used to attempt modeling the finite temperature BEC, they are supposed to predict different behaviors as it should be the case.
-Among others, here we point out that the linear response theory of KGPE has already displayed a qualitatively distinct behavior from LGPE, which, to our best knowledge, has not been noticed before.
-As such, let us consider the linear perturbations